• Blog

 Old or Expired Beer

 Like any food or beverage, beer can spoil and expire over time.
 The flavors and aromas in beer come from hops, malt, and yeast.
 As beer ages, the chemistry changes and it can start tasting stale, cardboard-like, or develop off flavors.
+Proper refrigeration can help extend beer's shelf life.

 Close-up of a glass of lager beer on a wooden table